-In addition, in this newly developed area, there is a little in the way of public amenity space, or potential sites for such.
-For potential pharmacy premises, the site at Middle Warren Local Centre may offer the only opportunity.
-There is now an extant grant to open a new pharmacy here, it has until May 2018 to open, subject to possible extensions.
+In addition, in this newly developed area, there is a little in the way of public amenity space, or potential sites for such, in areas located at the furthest distance from existing pharmacies.

 The total population of [Rural West] ward in the southern half of the locality is 7061 which is a population density of only 2.3 persons per hectare as the ward covers an area of 3,044.6 hectares (Housing Hartlepool, 2013).
 This compares to the Hartlepool average population density of almost 10 persons per hectare and the Middlesbrough population density of over 25 persons per hectare.
 This is a large area encompassing the natural communities of the village of Elwick (including a proportion of Wynyard), and those of the previous electoral wards of Greatham and Park.
 The population are therefore 'pocketed' in these communities whose access to pharmaceutical services may be considered separately, in terms of locations, but collectively as their needs are, in many ways, similar.